perseids-project/perseids_docs/integrations/syriaca/apioauth.md

 2. Perseids SoSOL, acting as the authorization server, checks to see if the user has an active session (as might be the the case if they had logged in previously directly to Perseids).
 If they don't, then they are redirected to a login page.
 SoSOL keeps in its session state the fact the user signin request was initiated as a result of an oauth interaction, including the client_id and the redirect_uri.
 (Before it does this though it makes sure that the redirect_uri is one that is registered for the application with that client id).

 3. The user logs in to SoSOL.
-This actually kicks off a whole separate OAuth chain, between SoSOL and the identity providers (Google, Yahoo, etc.) This isn't really of any concern to the client though.
+This actually kicks off a whole separate OAuth chain, between SoSOL and the identity providers (Google, Yahoo, etc.) This isn't really of any concern to the Srophe app though.

-4. After successful authentication at the identity provider, the browser redirects the user back to SoSOL, and then SoSOL redirects the user back to client app at the redirect_uri supplied in the initial authentication request.
-Included in the redirect back to the client is an authorization code, supplied in the code query param.
+4. After successful authentication at the identity provider, the browser redirects the user back to SoSOL, and then SoSOL redirects the user back to Srophe at the redirect_uri supplied in the initial authentication request.
+Included in the redirect back to Srophe is an authorization code, supplied in the code query param.

-5. The client app then issues a POST back to Perseids SoSOL, at the oauth tokenURL endpoint, supplying this code, the client_id, the client_secret, grant_type (authorization_code) and the redirect_uri that received the code.
+5. Srophe then issues a POST back to Perseids SoSOL, at the oauth tokenURL endpoint, supplying this code, the client_id, the client_secret, grant_type (authorization_code) and the redirect_uri that received the code.
 E.g.

 ```
-curl 'https://sosol-test.perseids.org/sosol/oauth/token'  -H 'Content-Type: application/x-www-form-urlencoded; charset=UTF-8' --data 'client_id=676bee8f0bb6ce65fb1bfdc9cf249bcebf7aa51bc22f7d95d0443bce9b54b0e8&code=47384aaf2109326e77c064b7d15927a192280b68d5a6aca98996fce93f84a30d&grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost%2Fswagger-ui%2Fdist%2Fo2c.html&client_secret=0c2431329b79402f505adc74437935efdc80798ad50e84a7c3b7be3e15d5b0e6'
+curl 'https://sosol.perseids.org/sosol/oauth/token'  -H 'Content-Type: application/x-www-form-urlencoded; charset=UTF-8' --data 'client_id=676bee8f0bb6ce65fb1bfdc9cf249bcebf7aa51bc22f7d95d0443bce9b54b0e8&code=47384aaf2109326e77c064b7d15927a192280b68d5a6aca98996fce93f84a30d&grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost%2Fswagger-ui%2Fdist%2Fo2c.html&client_secret=0c2431329b79402f505adc74437935efdc80798ad50e84a7c3b7be3e15d5b0e6'
 ```

-6. SoSOL verifies that the code was issued for the client that's requesting it, verifies the redirect_uri, client secret is correct, etc. and if all matches, it returns a token that can be used to access the SoSOL to write data on behalf of the authenticated enduser.
+6. SoSOL verifies that the code was issued for Srophe (i.e. the client that's requesting it), verifies the redirect_uri, client secret is correct, etc. and if all matches, it returns a token that can be used to access the SoSOL to write data on behalf of the authenticated enduser.

-7. At this point, the client app can issue a POST request to the Perseids API endpoint for creating new identifiers (https://sosol.perseids.org/sosol/items).
+7. At this point, Srophe can issue a POST request to the Perseids API endpoint for creating new documents (https://sosol.perseids.org/sosol/xmlitems).
 It should supply the token it received in step 6 in an Authorization Header, identifying it as type Bearer:

 e.g.